-Precision studies were conducted using CLSI (formerly NCCLS) EP5-A and CLSI EP5-A2 guidelines^{68,69}, with modifications based on CLSI (formerly NCCLS) EP18-A and CLSI EP18-A2 for unit-use devices. ^{70,71} Results for within-run and total precision were determined by testing levels of commercially available control materials and in the case of potassium two levels of plasma pools.
+Precision studies were conducted using CLSI (formerly NCCLS) EP5-A and CLSI EP5-A2 guidelines^{68,69}, with modifications based on CLSI (formerly NCCLS) EP18-A and CLSI EP18-A2 for unit-use devices. ^{70,71} Results for within-run and total precision were determined by testing levels of commercially available control materials.
 The studies made use of multiple instruments.
 Precision for albumin, calcium, creatinine, glucose, sodium and urea nitrogen was performed at one site; potassium and total carbon dioxide testing was performed at two sites over 20 days; and chloride, magnesium and phosphorus testing was conducted at two sites over a period of five days.
 Precision for lactate was performed on controls 1, 2, and 3 at two sites using two lots of disc over a period of five days; on plasma pools at Abaxis over a period of five days; and on whole blood at three point-of-care sites by two operators, each testing 10 replicates on 10 Abaxis analyzers.
-Potassium testing was conducted at a CLIA waived site making use of three analyzers, one lot of reagent discs, and two operators over five days.

 Results of the precision studies are shown in Table 6.